AdobeDocs/commerce-merchant-services.en/help/price-index/price-indexing.md

 # SaaS Price Indexing

 SaaS price indexing speeds up the time that it takes for price changes to get reflected on [Commerce Services ](../landing/saas.md) after they have been submitted.
 This allows merchants with large, complex catalogs, or with multiple websites or customer groups, to continually process price changes.

-If you have a headless storefront or use the [catalog-adapter](./catalog-adapter.md) extension, customers can disable the Adobe Commerce core price indexer.
+If you have a headless storefront or use the [catalog-adapter](./catalog-adapter.md) extension, customers can use SaaS Price Indexing by disabling the Adobe Commerce core price indexer.

 Computational heavy processes such as indexation and price calculation have been moved from the Commerce core to Adobe's Cloud infrastructure.
 This allows merchants to quickly scale up resources to boost price indexation times, and reflect those changes faster.